Honeymoon in Japan: Your Ultimate 10-Day Itinerary Guide

 Hakone Suishoen was built as a second home for the aristocratic Mitsui Family in the Taisho Era, right at the beginning of the 20th century.
 Today, it is a 5-star stay that preserves its legacy and history, as a registered tangible cultural asset.

 Want to know more?
-Check out our list of Luxury Ryokans, and the Best Budget-Friendly Stays in Tokyo!
+Check out our Luxury Ryokans list and the Best Budget-Friendly Stays in Tokyo!

 Day 5: Kyoto

-Kyoto is simply a can’t-miss on your Japan honeymoon itinerary.
+After Tokyo, Kyoto is the second-well-visited location in Japan.
+So you can't skip Kyoto on your Japan honeymoon itinerary.
 With its timeless appeal and romantic ambiance, Kyoto will add an extra element of romance to your Japan honeymoon vacation.

 Kinkakuji Temple